2. The True source of the Sans

 [Play, and Listen online to the Presentation while studying the Slides on Figshare.
 Or download the low-res Presentation with presenter notes .pdf]

-Research Question(s): What is the source that inspired Soane, and an eighteenth century serif-less letterform?
-What influenced a young John Soan[e] on the Grand Tour to include two tabula ansata title blocks with the then, radical serif-less near mono-line and geometric lettering on his drawing for submission to the The Royal Academy’s summer exhibition of 1779?
-And who executed the plan drawing titled ‘Design for a British Senate House’?
-Was this ‘modern’ sans serif lettering informed by Graeco-Romano inscriptions, or earlier archaic serif-less Roman scripts?
+Research Questions: What is the source that inspired Soane, and an eighteenth century serif-less letterform?
+What influenced a young John Soan[e] on the Grand Tour to include two tabula ansata title blocks with the then, radical serif-less near mono-line and geometric lettering on his drawing for submission to the Royal Academy’s summer exhibition of 1779?
+And who likely executed the plan drawing titled ‘Design for a British Senate House’ to Soane’s sketches whilst he was travelling in Italy?
+Was this ‘modern’ sans serif lettering informed by Graeco-Roman inscriptions, or earlier archaic serif-less Roman scripts?